xwmtp/bingo-tournament/README.md

 ### Racetime

 Spin up a local development environment of *racetime.gg* by following [their instructions](https://github.com/racetimeGG/racetime-app#quick-setup-guide).
+Do create an admin user, it is needed to set up the OAuth application.
 After launching the application navigate to http://localhost:8000/admin and click on the "+" button in the line "Applications".
-Set the following
+Set the following options:
-options:

 | Option                       | Value                                            |
 |------------------------------|--------------------------------------------------|